desiderati/commons/README.md

 ---------

 All project changes will be documented in this file.

+#### [4.0.0.RC1] - 2025-02-27
+- Created a class which provides static access to the Spring application context.
+- Defined a mechanism for context propagation when working with asynchronous tasks our suspended methods.
+- Defined a way of retrieving (statically) an internationalized message.
+- Defined a way to validate entities using typed errors and ArrowKt.
+- Added an ability to verify if the authenticated used is an administrator.
+- Updated Copyright
+- Migrated to Spring GraphQL.
+  * Configured the Altair and Voyager for GraphQL.
+  * Defined a way of registering custom scalars automatically.
+  * Better configuration for @Pageable directive.

 #### [3.3.0.RELEASE] - 2025-01-23
 - Added support to retrieve the authorities passed by the delegated authentication provider.